Prajwal-k-tech/Sol-hack-for-earth/PROJECT_SUMMARY.md

-# 🎉 Sol-AI Planner - Project Completion Summary
+# 🎉 sol - Project Completion Summary

 ## ✅ **Complete React Application Created**

-I have successfully created a comprehensive, production-ready React application for the Sol-AI Planner - an intelligent solar farm management platform.
+I have successfully created a comprehensive, production-ready React application for the sol - an intelligent solar farm management platform.
 Here's what has been delivered:

 ---